sanjukumar23/FRAMEWORK/Lens_Framework.md

 ##VERIFICATION GATE (**Mandatory First**):
 1. What factual, technical, or vendor claims are embedded?
 2. Which require real-time web search to verify?
-Search them now - **don't depend on tarining data**.
+Search them now - **don't depend on training data**.
 3. Lock ground truth before proceeding.
 4. Add timeline to search if needed, example: (2024-2026)- **change timeline as needed to gather old search data's**